Date: 1 Nov 1991

 He had been crossing the road with some friends at the time to go to the park to set off some fireworks.

-His friend said that they had crossed to the central reservation and that he saw Paul Hartley look to see if there was any traffic coming and then take two or three steps into the road and that that he was then hit by the car.
+His friend said that they had crossed to the central reservation and that he saw Paul Hartley look to see if there was any traffic coming and that he then took two or three steps into the road and that he was then hit by the car.

 He said that the first car was driving faster than normal but that the second car was travelling at the normal speed.

 He said that the first car made no effort to stop.

 Another one of Paul Hartley's friends said that she and Paul Hartley and another friend were crossing the road and had reached the central reservation.
 She said that when she looked, the first car seemed far enough away to cross at first, but that she then realised that it was travelling very fast.

 She said that Paul Hartley went across and got halfway over the first lane and that the car then hit him.

 However, she said that the car didn't spin around, and said that it just kept going.